JohanObrink/intercept-proxy/README.md

 #Intercept Proxy
-A light weight proxy for exposing a remote site through localhost and replace select resources with local versions for testing and development purposes.
+A lite-weight proxy for exposing a remote site through localhost and replace select resources with local versions for testing and development purposes.

 ##Usage
 By pointing the proxy server at a url and running the app, you can surf the targeted site through localhost: